 After all, if you deposit the money directly into an existing checking or savings account, you can use the money via your debit card just the same and avoid the fees altogether, while maintaining complete control over your hard-earned money.

 But I guess that’s the rub.
 This card is aimed at folks who don’t have a bank account and thus need another way to keep their tax refund safe and sound.

 The card also allows holders to add money via direct deposit, so in a sense it can be used as a bank account for those lacking one.

 And as mentioned, there are worse methods out there for sure.

 I believe Serve even offers $20 if you have your tax refund direct deposited into an account, so you can get ahead there if you are assessed fees in the future.
-And you can withdraw money at some 24,000 MoneyPass ATMs.
+And you can withdraw money for free at some 24,000 MoneyPass ATMs.

 Or you can deposit the money into a Schwab One Individual Brokerage plus Schwab Bank Investor Checking account and get all your ATM fees reimbursed.

 Finally, you might be able to find a local bank or credit union willing to add you as a customer without any monthly fees.